Beta-Cygni-A/SimpleConsoleLibrary/README.md

 #### (Re-Write In Progress)

+Currently the idea is to make a Console Game Engine.

+The game engine will have the char and position grids, plus the bool grid to enable collision, and a scenemanager controlling where things can go, can't print outside of the print grid.
+Could do something like "x >=0 && x <=30 && y >=0 && y <=10" might use a header file from sfml to grab control of the console due to we might have print speed issues due to how consoles work unless we grab control of it also some selection menus for importing games and selecting them and selecting levels in those games along with a exit menu

+so far the rest would be left to each individual game. when player is doing nothing, play standing animation check to see whether next move is valid withput changing current values life bar player/level files one will have art another will give bool value for that art game files can have a physics file to enable jumping, falling, running, skidding...

 so first the program starts and asks new game or old game

 if old game then it loads old game file.